GeekyEggo/SharpDeck/README.md

 # SharpDeck

-A lightweight .NET wrapper for creating Stream Deck plugins, using the official Elgato Stream Deck [SDK](https://developer.elgato.com/documentation/stream-deck/sdk/overview).
+A comprehensive .NET wrapper for creating Stream Deck plugins, using the official Elgato Stream Deck [SDK](https://developer.elgato.com/documentation/stream-deck/sdk/overview).

 ## ⚡ What does it do?